alantech/alan/anycloud/docs/reference/cli-api.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    add       Add a new Deploy Config to the anycloud.json in the current directory and creates the file if it doesn't exist.
+    new       Add a new Deploy Config to the anycloud.json in the current directory and creates the file if it doesn't exist.
     edit      Edit an existing Deploy Config from the anycloud.json in the current directory help      Prints this message or the help of the given subcommand(s)